LucasNavarroR/star-fighter/README.md

 ## Backlog Functionalities

-- Adding different characters with diferent propertys of live and damage.
+- Adding different characters with diferent properties of live and damage.
 - Add a final boss.
 - Add damage boosters.
+- Add new dificulty levels.
+- Add new villain types.
+- Add new difficulty levels.

 ## Technologies Used